paritytech/parity-bridges-common/deployments/README.md

 It is also possible to avoid using images from the Docker Hub and instead build containers from Git.
 There are two ways to build the images this way.

-1. Local Repo
+### Git Repo
-If we want to use our local repo to build images at a particular commit we can do the following:
+We can use commits and branches on GitHub to build local Docker images by running the following:

 ```bash
 docker build . -f ./Bridge.Dockerfile -t local/<project_you're_building> --build-arg=<project>_HASH=<commit_hash>